Brockton Public Schools

 Brockton Public Schools (BPS) is the school district of Brockton, Massachusetts, United States.
-The Brockton Public Schools is the fifth largest school district in the Commonwealth of Massachusetts and proudly serves among the most diverse student populations in the state.
+The Brockton Public Schools is the fifth largest school district in the Commonwealth of Massachusetts and serves among the most diverse student populations in the state.

 History

 BPS has been at the forefront of the fight for equity in education.
 In 1993, the landmark McDuffy v. the Secretary of the Executive Office of Education in which Brockton student Jami McDuffy was the plaintiff pushed the state toward the passage of the Education Reform Act.

 Nearly 25 years later, the district once again called on the state to fix its funding formula for Chapter 70 citing a significant drop in funding due to how the state calculates aid for low-income students.
 Advocacy by BPS staff, students and families working alongside education activists statewide led to the passage of the Student Opportunity Act (SOA).
 The SOA, signed into law on November 26, 2019, will infuse $1.5 billion into school districts, particularly districts with a higher proportion of low-income students, over the next seven years.